 Each student is required to conduct him or herself in a professional manner while attending Bolivar Technical College and facilities Bolivar Technical College contracts with (externship, clinical sites, etc.).
+Students participating in distance education courses will also be held to professional standards for communication with instructors and peers.
 Violation of conduct will subject the student to suspension or termination.
 Students may be terminated for any of the following reasons: smoking in the building/per smoking policy, intoxication, stealing, destroying or vandalizing school or an individual's property (student will be held responsible for the cost of any damages), deliberate breach of dress code, academic dishonesty, profanity, lewd or inappropriate gestures, comments or jokes considered undesirable, insubordination to school officials, weapon usage, the possession, distribution, or usage of drugs/alcohol at the facilities or at any school activity.

 Students must also conduct themselves in such a manner so their behavior does not significantly disrupt or interfere with the learning process or infringe on the rights/safety of other students or staff.
+These behaviors include incivility in person or distance education.